Skip to content

 • You're going backwards

-🚨 Negative budget balance
+🚨 Negative cash flow

 • Spending more than earning